 Two other Livery companies also celebrated their 350th anniversaries in 2020: the Tin Plate Workers and the Pattenmakers.
-One of the events that had to be postponed from 2020 was a Tri-Company Banquet with these companies, and it is now planned to hold this in September 2021.
+One of the events that had to be postponed from 2020 was a Tri-Company Banquet with these companies, which was eventually held at the Guildhall in September 2021.

 The earliest representation of the Wheelwrights’ Coat of Arms dates from c 1682 and painted on the Company’s Poor Box.
 The box is said to be made from oak from York Minster and has metal strap work, hinge and escutcheon.

 In 1950 The College of Arms informed the Clerk to the Company that no Grant of Arms had ever been made to the Company.
 No immediate action taken.